NLPJCL/RAG-Retrieval/rag_retrieval/train/embedding/README.md

 - `neg_nums`: Number of hard negative examples during training.
 It should not exceed the number of real negative examples (`neg:List[str]`) in the training dataset.
 If `neg_nums` is greater than the number of real negatives, real negatives will be resampled, and `neg_nums` negatives will be randomly selected.
 If `neg_nums` is less than the number of real negatives, `neg_nums` negatives will be randomly chosen during training.
 (Ignore this parameter if only query and positive documents are available.)
 - `batch_size`: Larger batch sizes result in more random negatives within the batch, improving performance.
 The actual number of negatives is `batch_size * neg_nums`.
 - `lr`: Learning rate, typically between 1e-5 and 5e-5.
+- `use_mrl` : Whether to use mlr training.
+(Add a new linear layer [hidden_size, max(mrl_dims)] to perform MRL training, refer to [Matryoshka Representation Learning](https://arxiv.org/abs/2205.13147), use MRL-E by default)
+- `mrl_dims` : List of mrl dimensions to train, for example, "128, 256, 512, 768, 1024, 1280, 1536, 1792".

 For BERT-like models, fsdp is used by default to support multi-GPU training.
 Here are example configuration files:
 - [default_fsdp](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/default_fsdp.yaml).
 Use this configuration file for training a embedding model from scratch based on `chinese-roberta-wwm-ext`.